 “Legally effective” means that the individual providing consent (or permission for participation of minors) has enough information to make a decision, can understand the consequences of a decision, and is able to communicate their decision.
 The informed consent process should be conducted in a language understandable to the subject or their legal representative, and the timing and setting of consent should be arranged to minimize even the appearance of pressure or undue influence.
 State laws and federal regulations provide specific requirements that must be followed.
-[Click here to read the state regulations]
+[Read the state regulations.]

 Both the DHHS and FDA regulations require that each subject in research provide consent in a process that provides an understanding of the following eight elements of consent:

-1. The purpose of the research and expected duration of the subject’s participation, the procedures that will be followed and identification of any procedures which are experimental;
+1. The purpose of the research and expected duration of the subject’s participation, the procedures that will be followed and identification of any procedures that are experimental;

 2. Any reasonably foreseeable risks or discomforts;